-In Austria There is no difference between the varieties in the variety survey, but summarized under Traminer.
-Gewürztraminer, Roter Traminer and Gelber Traminer are considered valid synonyms.
-In 2009, it was 321 hectares.
-In Germany Only the variety Roter Traminer (Gewürztraminer) is reported, in the year 2009 a total of 838 hectares.
+In Austria no distinction is made between the varieties in the variety survey, but summarized under Traminer.
+Gewürztraminer, Roter Traminer and Gelber Traminer are valid admissible synonyms here.
+In 2009 it was 321 hectares.
+In Germany only the variety Roter Traminer (Gewürztraminer) is shown, in 2009 a total of 838 hectares.
 Other countries in Europe are Bulgaria (747 ha), England (1 ha), France (3,168 / 483 ha), Italy (1,408 ha), Croatia (234/18 ha), Luxembourg (20 ha), Moldova (2,731 ha), Romania (385/49 ha), Russia (214 ha), Switzerland (49/83 ha), Slovakia (265 ha), Slovenia (215 ha), Spain (301 ha), Czech Republic (601 ha), Hungary (772 ha) and Ukraine (961 ha).
 Overseas Argentina (20 ha), Australia (834/94 ha), Brazil (13 ha), Chile (316 ha), China (5 ha), Canada (404/1 ha), New Zealand (311 ha), South Africa (122 ha), Uruguay (24 ha) and United States (1,144 ha, of which California 700 ha).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Grapes and leaf: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)